Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

 ## ❌ Singleton Pattern

-The singleton pattern are default behavior for functional programming
+The singleton pattern is the default behavior for functional programming.

 ## ❌ Prototype Pattern

-Coping is the default behavior of functional programming, there the prototype makes no sense in this context.
+Coping is the default behavior of functional programming, therefor the prototype makes no sense in this context.

 # Structural Patterns